-It can be very difficult if you are a mother who has been primarily responsible for feeding and caring for your child overnight, and during the day, and are starting to feel the fatigue associated with lack of sleep.
+It can be very difficult if you are a mother who has been primarily responsible for feeding and caring for your child all day and night to start to feel the fatigue associated with lack of sleep.
 Since it can take a lot of courage to pursue sleep training, it is absolutely crushing when a parent’s spouse, partner, parent, or friends chooses to make a comment that second guesses one’s choice to sleep train.

 1. Tell them the facts

-Depending on how close this family member is, you want to make sure you start by sharing with them just how much this lack of sleep is truly hurting you and hurting your child.
-Cite specific instances that show how this lack of sleep is affecting you and your child – ie. tell your spouse when you nearly hit someone with your car, or that you snapped unnecessarily at a friend (or at them!), or that you are forgetting small tasks.
+Depending on how close this friend or family member is, you want to make sure you start by sharing with them just how much this lack of sleep is truly hurting you, and hurting your child.
+Cite specific instances that show how this lack of sleep is affecting you and your child.
+For example, tell your spouse about the time you nearly hit someone with your car.
+Or when you snapped unnecessarily at a friend (or at them!).
+Or that you are forgetting small tasks.
 You can also tell them that lack of sleep is diminishing the joy you feel as a parent.

 2. Tell them the plan

-As an additional resource to this post, I’m providing my very favorite go-to, scientific articles to show that sleep training is not harmful to children, despite what many sources on the internet might say.
+As an additional resource to this post, I’m providing my very favorite go-to, scientific articles (below).
+These articles show that sleep training is not harmful to children, despite what many sources on the internet might say.
 If your spouse or family member has specific concerns about crying, note the articles.
 Be ready to involve your pediatrician as back up!
-Most doctors will be on board with a well thought-out sleep-training plan, and that can hold a lot of weight with loved ones who are concerned about sleep training.
+Most doctors will be on board with a well thought-out sleep-training plan.
+A pediatrician sign off can hold a lot of weight with loved ones who are concerned about sleep training.

 3. Tell them you’ve made your choice

-This last one is admittedly a little tricky.
-When I advise my one-on-one clients on how to navigate family members who are giving them a hard time about sleep training, I can take into account a variety of factors and produce talking points I think will go over well with that person’s specific concerns and personality type.
-Since I’m advising the general public, take what you think might work from this last tip.
+This last one is, admittedly, a little tricky.
+When I advise my one-on-one clients on how to navigate family members who are giving them a hard time about sleep training, I can take into account a variety of factors.
+I can help them produce talking points I think will go over well with that person’s specific concerns, and personality type.
+Since I’m advising the general public here, take what you think might work from this last tip.

 If they do not wish to support you in sleep training, they will simply have to take on the entirety of the overnight care for your child.
-If your baby requires feeds, attempt to have your spouse or partner feed them bottles, OR establish 1, 2, or 3 feedings each night (whatever you feel is necessary), then hand your child to your spouse or partner and go back to sleep.
-Again, remember that you must modify this advice to fit your particular family dynamic, but know that it’s amazing how quickly you can get a partner on board once they are primarily responsible for taking care of your child overnight.
+If your baby requires feeds, attempt to have your spouse or partner feed them bottles.
+Or, establish 1, 2, or 3 feedings each night (whatever you feel is necessary), then hand your child to your spouse or partner, and go back to sleep.
+Remember that you must modify this advice to fit your particular family dynamic.
+Know that it’s amazing how quickly you can get a partner on board once they are primarily responsible for taking care of your child overnight.

-Remember that being clear, direct, and confident can go a long way in getting loved ones on board with training, or at least in helping them to keep their opinions to themselves until the 1-2 week process of training your child has passed.
+Remember that being clear, direct, and confident can go a long way in getting loved ones on board with training.
+Or at least in helping them to keep their opinions to themselves until the 1-2 week process of training your child has passed.